 I can see why the sultan and his crew wanted to live here.
 It feels like a city within a city, without the massive crowds.
 Overlooking the Bosporus, you are very much part of Istanbul but it is very peaceful and tranquil inside the walls. (minus the hordes of tourists that is).

 I visited the Topkapi palace on my own, without a tour guide or audio guide.
-It might had been more interesting with a guide, but now I had time to enjoy the grounds of the palace and because I arrived at 9 am sharp, I had the whole haram for myself for a good hour.
+It might had been more interesting with a guide, but now I had time to enjoy the grounds of the palace and because I arrived at 9 am sharp, I had the whole haram to myself for a good hour.
 Try to achieve that with a tour group!

-Comparison Dolmabahçe and Topkapi Palace
+Comparison Dolmabahçe and Topkapi Palaces in Istanbul

 The Dolmabahçe palace costs 40 TL and included a guided tour.